The best ways to go leaf peeping in West Virginia

 The New River – Greenbrier Valley region is always beautiful, and fall is no exception.
 Here you can surround yourself with beautiful leaves and visit iconic spots at every corner.
 The New River Gorge Bridge is the perfect backdrop to any photo or head to Grandview, which always provides stunning views.
 Visit Hawks Nest State Park and ride the aerial tramway for a close-up of the leaves and go up to the parks scenic overlook for a bird’s eye view of the New River Gorge National River.
 Babcock State Park is one of the most iconic fall spots thanks to its changing leaves and the Glade Creek Grist Mill.
 Want to visit this region this autumn?
 The leaves in this region usually tend to change around mid and late October.

 Explore true West Virginia scenery in the Hatfield-McCoy Mountains.
-With beautiful craggy mountains gorgeous leaves are everywhere in this region.
+The combination of beautiful craggy mountains and gorgeous leaves make this region a sight to behold.
 Head to Chief Logan State Park or Cabwaylingo State Forest for some leaf peeping.
 Or have a more unique leaf peeping experience by hitting the Hatfield-McCoy Trails by ATV, UTV or dirt bike and riding through the gorgeous leaves that surround you.
-The leaves in this area usually turn around late October so you still have plenty of time to plan your trip.
+The leaves in this area usually turn around late October, leaving you with plenty of time to plan your trip.

 The Mid-Ohio Valley is full of amazing spots to experience West Virginia’s fall foliage.
 From Blennerhassett Island Historical State Park to North Bend State Park both parks will leave you in awe of the regions scenic beauty.
 You can also hike, bike or horseback ride the North Bend Rail Trail, which stretches 72-miles through 13 tunnels, rural countryside and several historic sites – the perfect fall experience.
 Be on the lookout for the leaves in this area to turn around mid-October.